cocos/cocos-docs/en/publish/publish-android-instant.md

 ### Several major configurations description

-- **Server Address**: CocosCreator will go to this address to download resources tha are not in the first package. we can put remote_res (resource path:`build/android-instant/remote_res`) on our servers or CDN.
+- **Server Address**: CocosCreator will use this address to download resources that are not in the first package. we can put remote_res (remote_res path:`build/android-instant/remote_res`) on our servers or CDN.

-- **Default URL**: Android will load your instant app by this URL.(see more detail: <a href="https://developer.android.com/topic/google-play-instant/getting-started/first-instant-app">Android Instant App Docs</a>)
+- **Default URL**: Android will load your instant app by this URL.(for more information: <a href="https://developer.android.com/topic/google-play-instant/getting-started/first-instant-app">Android Instant App Docs</a>)

-- **Record Config Path**: CocosCreator will use this crecord config to generate first package and remote_res folder.
+- **Record Config Path**: CocosCreator will use this record config to generate first package and remote_res folder.

 ## Instant Cookie API

-We have provided some APIs to make it easier for developers to call some of Google's features directly, we support Google Cookie API now.(CocosCreator Cookie API Demo: <a href="https://github.com/wuzhiming/AndroidInstantCookieDemo">**AndroidInstantCookieDemo**</a>)
+We have provided some APIs to make it easier for developers to call some of Google's API directly, we now support Google Cookie API.(CocosCreator Cookie API Demo: <a href="https://github.com/wuzhiming/AndroidInstantCookieDemo">**AndroidInstantCookieDemo**</a>)

 - cc.androidInstant.showInstallPrompt()   For more information, please visit：<a href="https://developers.google.com/android/reference/com/google/android/gms/instantapps/InstantApps.html#showInstallPrompt(android.app.Activity,%20android.content.Intent,%20int,%20java.lang.String)t">showInstallPrompt</a>